 Hyaluronic Acid (HLA) is a naturally occurring substance in our eyes, joints, skin, and other tissues.

 However, Hyaluronic acid declines by up to 50% by age 50.
-That’s why it’s used for all kinds of common ailments, from wrinkles to achy joints.
+That’s why it’s used for all kinds of common ailments, from general skin care and targeting wrinkles, to helping achy joints.

 HLA injections are even FDA-approved for certain conditions, like cataracts and osteoarthritis.

 Today we’re not talking about injections, we’re talking about how supplementing with HLA can provide similar benefits, and the best oral HLA products on the market.